jpovey/tech-test-dotnet/CodeChanges.md

 This reduces repeated I/O access which can be expensive when repeated.

 ### AccountDataStore
 Introduce `AccountDataStoreProvider` to select the appropriate `IAccountDataStore` based on the `DataStoreType` selected from the options.
-If this was production code this could use traditonal DI to select the data store on startup.
-Note: This is intentionally called a provider rather than a factory because it returns a pre-constructed instance rather than creating new instances each time.
+If this was production code this would use traditonal DI to select the data store on startup.
+This is intentionally named a provider rather than a factory because it supplies a resolved instance rather than constructing a new one on each request modelling the DI behaviour.

 ### AccountManager
 Extracted account-related domain logic (e.g. debiting an account) into a dedicated AccountManager.